-If the guarantor is an individual, provide their occupation and employer, or, if self-employed, the name of the business.
+If the guarantor is an individual, provide his or her their occupation and employer, or, if self-employed, the name of the business.

 4 Loan

 Enter the name of the lender or the entity at which a line of credit was established and the date of the loan or the date the line of credit was established.